Looking for a Challenging Career? How School Counseling Has Changed

 How to Become a Counselor

-If you have strong communication and problem-solving skills, enjoy working as part of a team, are empathetic, and thrive in dynamic environments of change, then you may want to consider a master’s in school counseling online.
-Faster-than-average job growth is projected through 2028, with an additional 27,200 jobs expected to be added between 2018–2028.
-The annual median school counselor salary was $56,310 in 2018.4 According to the Bureau of Labor Statistics, an MS in counseling is a required degree, and additional certification and licensing may be required.
+If you have strong communication and problem-solving skills, enjoy working as part of a team, are empathetic, and thrive in dynamic environments, then you may want to consider a master’s in school counseling online.
+The Bureau of Labor Statistics (BLS) projects faster-than-average job growth through 2032, with 18,400 jobs expected to be added during that time.4 According to the BLS, an MS in counseling or a related field is typically required, and additional certification and licensing may be required.

 Walden’s MS in School Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).

 Is school counseling your calling?
 If so, there are students, schools, and educators waiting for you.
-“We need the right people, people who truly want to help students,” said Kathryn Pastor, selected as the 2016 School Counselor of the Year for her work at Flagstaff High School in Flagstaff, Arizona.5 “You have to constantly think of how to be better because you’re doing it for them.
-One adult believing in a student makes all the difference to that kid.”
-6
+“We need the right people, people who truly want to help students,” said Katherine Pastor, a former School Counselor of the Year speaking about her work at Flagstaff High School in Flagstaff, Arizona.
+“You have to constantly think of how to be better because you’re doing it for them.
+One adult believing in a student makes all the difference to that kid.”5

-If you’re interested in a broader scope of career opportunities, you may wish to consider earning Walden’s MS Dual Degree in Clinical Mental Health Counseling and School Counseling degree.
-Upon successful graduation, you will have earned two degrees from an accredited program and be able to pursue licensure or certification as both a mental health counselor and a school counselor.
+If you’re interested in a broader scope of career opportunities, you may wish to consider earning Walden’s MS Dual Degree in Clinical Mental Health Counseling and School Counseling.
+Upon successful completion, you will have earned two degrees from two accredited programs and be able to pursue licensure or certification as both a mental health counselor and a school counselor.

-Walden University is an accredited institution offering an MS in School Counseling online.
+Walden University is an accredited institution offering an MS in School Counseling degree program online.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.

 1Source: https://www.npr.org/sections/ed/2017/01/06/492874846/9-questions-for-the-nations-top-school-counselor